Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Exploring the effect of magnetic twist

 \subsection{Delay or suppression of the KHi}

 We aim to quantify how magnetic twist postpone the KHi onset time.
 Theoretically, a component of the magnetic field along the direction of the shear flow has a stabilizing effect on the KHi \citep[see, e.g.,][]{Chandrasekhar61}.
-Significant efforts have been made to understand this problem for the KHi driven by transverse MHD waves.
-However, the analytical obtainment of the onset time of the KHi in a cylindrical tube with time-varying flows under the presence of a twisted magnetic field remains a challenge. \citet{Browning84} analytically obtained an expression for the onset time of the KHi for time-varying flows in Cartesian geometry and with a straight field. \citet{Soler10} considered the KHi at the boundary of a cylindrical tube, but with constant azimuthal flows. \citet{Soler10} studied the effect of magnetic twist by considering a Cartesian analog with an inclined magnetic field and found that twist can decresase the growth rates and even suppress the instability. \citet{Zaqarashvili15} studied the instability of a cylindrical, twisted, and rotating jet.
-They found that jets are unstable to the KHi only when the kinetic energy of rotation is larger than the magnetic energy of the twist. \citet{Hillier2019MNRAS} studied the linear stability of a discontinuous oscillatory shear flow in Cartesian geometry in the presence of a uniform magnetic field.
-They show that parametric instabilities can also grow in addition to the KHi. \citet{Barbulescu19} also considered a Cartesian model of time-varying flows, but including an inclined magnetic field on one side of the interface to mimic the effect of twist, as was previously done by \citet{Soler10} for constant flows. \citet{Barbulescu19} conclude that the magnetic shear may reduce the instability growth rate, but it cannot completely stabilize the interface, contrary to the constant flow case of \citet{Soler10}.
+Significant effort has been made to understand this problem for the KHi driven by transverse MHD waves.
+However, obtaining the onset time of the KHi in a cylindrical tube with time-varying flows under the presence of a twisted magnetic field remains a challenge analytically. \citet{Browning84} analytically obtained an expression for the onset time of the KHi for time-varying flows in Cartesian geometry and with a straight field. \citet{Soler10} considered the KHi at the boundary of a cylindrical tube, but with constant azimuthal flows. \citet{Soler10} studied the effect of magnetic twist by considering a Cartesian analog with an inclined magnetic field and found that twist can decrease the growth rates and even suppress the instability. \citet{Zaqarashvili15} studied the instability of a cylindrical, twisted, and rotating jet.
+They found that jets are unstable to the KHi only when the kinetic rotation energy is higher than the magnetic energy of the twist. \citet{Hillier2019MNRAS} investigated the linear stability of a discontinuous oscillatory shear flow in Cartesian geometry in the presence of a uniform magnetic field.
+They showed that parametric instabilities can also grow in addition to the KHi. \citet{Barbulescu19} also considered a Cartesian model of time-varying flows, but including an inclined magnetic field on one side of the interface to mimic the effect of twist, as was previously done by \citet{Soler10} for constant flows. \citet{Barbulescu19} concluded that the magnetic shear may reduce the instability growth rate, but it cannot completely stabilize the interface, in contrast to the constant flow case of \citet{Soler10}.